r4nd0m6uy/r4nd0m-blog/content/UnpriviledgedLXCInVoid.md

 It seems that I was not the first one to struggle to make unprivildged linux containers working in
 [Void Linux](http://www.voidlinux.eu/download/).
 In systemd/Linux
-distributions, the process is straight forward has systemd handles things automagically for you (mostly everthing about cgroup) when in Void you have to configure few things by yourself.
+distributions, the process is straight forward as systemd handles things automagically for you (mostly everthing about cgroup) when in Void you have to configure few things by yourself.